masaikk/vue-websocket-handler/README.md

 npm i vue-websocket-handler -S
 ```

 you can use it in a single vue component.
-In a config file, you can initialize this handler.
+In a config file, you can initialize this handler and export it.
 ```typescript
 import type { WebSocketConfig } from "vue-websocket-handler";
 import { useWebSocket } from "vue-websocket-handler";